alex5105/FaceCommander/Developer/UpdateManagerDeveloperGuide.md

 The software has some facilities that can be used to support development of the update manager.

+## Force retrieval and download
+You can force the application to retrieve releases information at launch by deleting the headers and raw releases files.

+You can force the application to repeat download of the latest update installer by deleting the installer .exe file, or by deleing the asset directory that contains it.

+You can also delete the whole update/ directory to force both retrieval and download at launch.

 ## Test harness for releases information
-If you are working on the update manager code you may want to simulate the response from the releases information API.
+If you are working on the update manager code you may want to simulate various responses from the releases information API.
 These are some examples of simulations you might want in a test harness.

 -   Change the time of the last update check.
 -   Change the publication time of a release to make it newer or older than the running software.
+-   Change the publication time of the running software.
 -   Change the prerelease status of a particular release.

 This can be done as follows.

 1. Start the application and check for updates once.
 2. Terminate the application.
-3. Edit the releases information file to represent the response you require.
+3. Edit the releases information files to represent the response you require.

     -   To change the time of the last update check, edit the headers file.
     -   To change any other value, edit the indented releases information file